ahitrin/SiebenApp/README.md

         cd ../project1
         ../SiebenApp/sieben

-4. **No actual security**.
+4. **No actual security** (#5).
 To draw goals graph, SiebenApp calls external program `dot` which is supposed to be a part of GraphViz package.
 It's theoretically possible that the called `dot` program may do any unexpected action instead, even something malicious.

 All these points are planned to be fixed while moving from Alpha to Beta version.